gerardcf1/ADS-506/README.md

    ```
 3. Run the analysis by opening **Final Project.Rmd** in RStudio and knitting the report.

-## Future Work
-- Experimenting with advanced deep learning models.
-- Incorporating weather and economic factors in forecasting.
-- Creating an interactive dashboard for live data visualization.

 ## Contributors
 - **Gerard Corrales**